AdamGoldsmith/cloud-gitlab/README.md

 #### SSH keypair

-As mentioned, a keypair is required to connect to the GCP instance.
+As mentioned, a keypair is required to connect to the GCP instances.
 By default the deployment will look in `~/gcp` for the required key.
 To create the location and keypair you can work through the following example:

 ```
 cd ~/gcp